Haarlem/haarlem.github.io/README.md

 ## Installing, running and building

-This site and it's contents are served over [GitHub pages](http://pages.github.com) and redered in it's native static site genrator [Jekyll](http://jekyllrb.com).
+This site and it's contents are served over [GitHub pages](http://pages.github.com) and built by it's native static site generator [Jekyll](http://jekyllrb.com).

 More on [Jekyll as a static site generator with GitHub](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).